Program Overview

-The Kellogg School of Management believes in developing well-rounded individuals through three educational objectives: partnership, leadership and scholarship.
+The Kellogg School of Management emphasizes the development of well-rounded individuals through three key educational objectives: partnership, leadership, and scholarship.
 Kellogg strives to produce “leaders equipped to thrive in the challenging global business landscape.”
-In order to reach this objective, Kellogg emphasizes leadership and teamwork with a focus on group projects and evaluations to prepare students to thrive in the changing global business environment.
+To achieve this objective, Kellogg emphasizes leadership and teamwork, with a focus on group projects and evaluations, to prepare students to thrive in the evolving global business environment.

 Kellogg is a general management program.
 People incorrectly peg it as a marketing program.
 While it has a stellar marketing curriculum, it is a very well-rounded program with fantastic resources in all major (and minor) business subjects.
 The overall goal of the program is to provide you with the tools to become an effective manager and business leader.